autism-101/hugo-website/content/english/newly-diagnosed.md

    \"We are Autistics Unmasked (AU), an up and coming non-profit organization working to uplift autistic voices while providing education and resources to the people in our lives so they can better understand us.\"
     "

+  - image: "images/spectrum-women.jpg"
+    content : "##### SpectrumWomen.com

+    <a href=\"https://www.spectrumwomen.com\" text=\"Spectrum Women\">Spectrum Women</a> is an online magazine and community dedicated to women who are uniquely different.
+Our approach is to bring to you inspiring women of all ages who have had a different outlook on life in a positive and unique way.
+Our online magazine embraces diversity and the differing ideals we all have but with one common goal, to bring together a wealth of knowledge and strength in being the unique women we are.\"
+    "

   - image: "images/anns-autism-blog.jpg"
     content : "##### AnnsAutism.Blogspot.com